Schedule your Giving Tuesday donation starting November 20. Click the image to GIVE MORE:

-Locally, in the counties of Wicomico, Worcester, Somerset, Dorchester, Talbot, and Caroline Counties, JA of the Eastern Shore reaches 6,800 students each year in over 320 classrooms.
+Locally, in the counties of Wicomico, Worcester, Somerset, Dorchester, Talbot, and Caroline Counties, JA of the Eastern Shore reaches over 7,000 students each year and provides over 50,061 student contact hours.

 Junior Achievement of the Eastern Shore is a 501(c)3 non-profit organization that provides financial literacy, entrepreneurship, and work readiness skills completely free to the schools.
 Our funding comes from grants, donations, school sponsorships, and special events.